Study our planet in a time of global change, increasing demand for resources and a fragile environment.

-For juniors and seniors on faculty research projects or with the Geological Survey for credit and pay.
+Juniors and seniors can intern on faculty research projects or with the Geological Survey for credit and pay.

-Professor Brennan Jordan will lead the 2017 spring break field trip to New Mexico and parts of Colorado and west Texas, visiting diverse geologic sites in the deserts and mountains of the Southwest.
+Join faculty led field trips to New Mexico, parts of Colorado and west Texas, visiting diverse geologic sites in the deserts and mountains of the Southwest.

 A student organization active in organizing meetings, field trips and other fun activities.

 Our graduates possess the knowledge and skills to find solutions to issues related to the earth and its limited resources.
 Earth sciences graduates go on to work in the following professions.

 |Consulting Geologist||PBS Engineering and Environmental Inc.|

 |Geologist, Minerals and Mining Program||South Dakota Dept. of Environment and Natural Resources|